mmckerns/tuthpc/README.md

     >$ pip install "ipython[parallel]"
     >$ pip install paramiko
     >$ pip install numexpr
+    >$ pip install llvmlite
+    >$ pip install numba
     >$ pip install git+https://github.com/uqfoundation/pyina.git@master

-The install of `numpy` can fail.
-A more stable choice for installing `numpy` is to use a scientific python distribution such as `canopy` or `anaconda`.
+The install of `numpy` and `llvmlite` can fail.
+A more stable choice for installing these two packages is to use a scientific python distribution such as `canopy` or `anaconda`.

 Note that on windows, `mpi4py` is known to be a difficult install, and